Less than three months after the chequered flag dropped in Abu Dhabi in the final race last year, all of the 2021 Formula 1 cars have been unveiled.

-How Mercedes follows up what was possibly the fastest F1 car of all time could well set the tone for the season.
+The Mercedes W12 is the follow-up to what was possibly the fastest F1 car of all time, and it’s likely to set the tone for the season.

 Last season, Dr Helmut Marko claimed the team had a championship contender on its hands with the RB16 and that it had to provide Max Verstappen with a championship-calibre car.

-Unfortunately for the Dutchman and the Milton Keynes-based team, it didn’t quite pan out that way as it claimed just two race wins in 2020 having targetted five.
+Unfortunately for the Dutchman and the Milton Keynes-based team, it didn’t quite pan out that way as it claimed just two race wins in 2020 having targeted five.

 This year, the team will be able to build on the momentum it gained towards the end of the season as it out-paced Mercedes in Abu Dhabi, but we’ve been here before.
 Whether the team has unlocked a step in performance or if the champions just eased off the neck of its rival will become clear after the opening round of the season.

-Last year, Ferrari endured its worst season for 40 years, finishing sixth in the championship standings.
-The team faced a power deficit compared to rivals having had to rebuild its power unit following a private FIA settlement ahead of the 2020 season, but the team hopes 2021 will be different
+Its sixth place in the Constructors’ Championship was a result of a power deficit compared to rivals; the team had to rebuild its power unit following a private FIA settlement ahead of the 2020 season.

 Renault becomes Alpine for 2021, with the French manufacturer morphing into and taking the name of the company’s competition division.

-The team released teaser images the rebranded R.S.20 in Alpine colours for the first time mid-January ahead of its full launch ahead of testing.
+The team released images the rebranded car in Alpine colours for the first time on March 2 ahead of testing.

 The return of Fernando Alonso to the Enstone team he won both of his world championships with is one of the major narratives heading into the 2021 season, but the team will have to make a major step if it is going to provide him with a race-winning car this year.